What is National Speech-Language-Hearing Month?

 • Schools

-• Higher level education (professors; within university clinics)
+• Higher level education (professors and/or within university clinics)

 • Rehabilitation centers